noClaps/project-euler/notes.md

 Also none of them are general solutions, and work only for the specific problem.

+For benchmarking purposes, I'm using Bun for TypeScript, the version of Clang that comes with a MacBook's XCode tools without any extra flags (I just run `clang [filename].c`).
+I have a MacBook Air M2 with 16GB RAM.
+The versions are latest as of whenever I post the solutions, so look at the commit history for that I suppose.

 ## Problem 1
 A pretty simple solution, I got it fairly quickly in all languages.